Isabel050/MBN-Metagenomic-Biosurveillance-Network/README.md

 # ThreatNet Israel

-The web user interface for this model is available at https://oscar-delaney.shinyapps.io/ThreatNetIsrael/ The associated paper is currently unpublished, but we will link to it when it is up.
+The web user interface for this model is available at https://oscar-delaney.shinyapps.io/ThreatNetIsrael/ The associated paper is currently unpublished, but we will link to it when it is available as a preprint, and once published.

 File descriptions:
-stochastic.R is the bones of the model, defining the SEIR model, detection system, and graphing functionality.
+- stochastic.R is the bones of the model, defining the SEIR model, detection system, and graphing functionality.
-Oscar_shiny.Rmd creates the web interface Documentation.Rmd is part of the web interface figures.R creates the tables and figures that appear in the manuscript Hospital Visitors.csv is data on Israel's health system used in the model Results.RData is the output of many simulation runs used in the web app, to save computation time
+- Oscar_shiny.Rmd creates the web interface
+- Documentation.Rmd is part of the web interface
+- figures.R creates the tables and figures that appear in the manuscript
+- Hospital Visitors.csv is data on Israel's health system used in the model
+- Results.RData is the output of many simulation runs used in the web app, to save computation time

 Technical SEIR details:
 The meanings of some compartments are nonobvious, so to clarify, we are defining: